badass-techie/These-People-Do-Not-Exist/README.md

 The model has a generator that samples random points from a gaussian distribution to form a latent space used to generate a face, and a discriminator that classifies the generated faces, competing against each other.

 The images the model was trained on and the ones the AI generates are low resolution - this may make them look a little blurry.
+Train longer for better results.

 Below are some of the faces the AI created, which look plausible.